BritishTravelAwards logoMiddle East cover update: we’ve updated cover availability for some destinations.

 • unattended items – valuables left alone may not be covered.

-• activities not listed on your policy – like winter sports† or cruises, unless you’ve added them.
+• activities not listed on your policy – like extreme or cruises, unless you’ve added them.

-• travelling against FCDO advice – policies won’t cover destinations where the UK government advises against all travel.
+• travelling against advice of the Foreign, Commonwealth and Development Office (FCDO) – policies won’t cover destinations where the UK government advises against all travel.

 • incidents involving alcohol or drugs – claims related to excessive alcohol or controlled substances won’t be accepted.